freedomofpress/securedrop-docs/docs/create_usb_boot_drives.rst

 you'll set up a bunch more Tails drives for your journalists and backups, but for now you just need two.

-As soon as you create a new Tails drive, *label it immediately*.
-USB drives all look alike and you're going to be juggling a whole bunch of them throughout this installation.
-Label immediately.
-Always.

 .. _setup_install_tails: